 DSGN AGNC (Design Agency) is an architectural, urban design and art studio that experiments with new forms of space creation through political engagement.
 We work with stakeholders and trans-disciplinary teams to create comprehensive research that can be used to propose a variety of spatial designs, targeted policies and actions that seek to increase agency at various scales — from pamphlets to strategic urban design plans to architectures to landscapes.

-DSGN AGNC arises, in part, from a concern about the nature of Public spaces today.
-What are the kind of public spaces, such as housing, plazas, parks, and institutions that are needed to create democratic processes?
+DSGN AGNC arises, in part, from a concern about the state and level of investment in Public goods, services, structures and spaces today.
+What are the kind of public spaces, such as housing, plazas, parks, and institutions that can encourage robust democratic processes?